twpark/csc1130syl/docs/classroom.md

     * Please turn off your cell phones at the beginning of class, or set them to silent mode, so you don’t disturb our time together.
     * Do NOT use your computer during the class period for anything that is not class-related; that is rude and disrespectful not just to the instructor but to your classmates as well.
-    * Eating and drinking in class
+    * Eating in class
     * Food and drink are prohibited in the classroom to protect the equipment.
 The only exception will be for water bottles, which are to be kept tightly closed when not being used.
     * Always take care of bathroom visits and other personal needs before class begins.
     * ARRIVE ON TIME.
 The instructor will make every effort to both start and end class on time.
 Barring unavoidable emergencies, it is expected that students will be in the classroom and ready to go right on time.
     * If you know ahead of time that you need to leave class early, please let the instructor know and sit near the door so as to cause minimal distraction.

-    >

 * SPU Closure

-    > SPU is closed Monday, January 14 (Martin Luther King Day) and Monday, February 18 (Presidents Day).
-These closures will not affect this class.
+    > SPU is closed Friday afternoon, April 19 (Good Friday) and Monday Morning, April 22 (Easter Monday).
+Class will NOT meet on those days.

 * Inclement Weather